UPPMAX/uppmax_intro_python/docs/reflections/20250304/README.md

 - [ ] Remove the mermaid plots

 I enjoyed working with the group.
-I was suprised again, how eager most learners are when helping each other.
+I was surprised again, how eager most learners are when helping each other.

 I'd rate this day a narrow pass: the teaching itself was reasonable,